This post is not meant for everyone with small breasts; Only for those who wish to have a more endowed look. And not every one do.

 Princess seams create curved contours along the body.
 Offshoulder styles with princess seams can create an impression of fuller curves.
 Choose an offshoulder bodice with a soft ruffley layer (lace) to add volume up there.

 Another style that works is a fitted buttoned jacket.
 It should have shaping at the waist.
+If both princess line and button up style is combined, a winner.

 A top with a yoke with gathers falling over the bustline can also create fullness where there is none or little.